 Found 3 places to stay

-You will find plenty of student accommodations near the University of Essex on UniAcco.
+You will find plenty of student accommodations in Stirling that are close to your uni on UniAcco.
 Options include studios, ensuites, flats and more.
 Compare options on our platform based on 80+ parameters and pick the one which suits you the best.

 Your list of added properties to compare will be shown here

 Stirling is a city in central Scotland, northwest of the Scottish capital, Edinburgh and northeast of Glasgow.
 This city is shaped by its unique magnificent history, surrounded by rich farmland, connecting the royal citadel, the medieval old town with its merchants and tradesmen.
 It is big enough to offer everything you’d expect from a fairly modern city, while simultaneously offering a community feel.
 The city also offers students superb multi-cultural opportunities as the city hosts students and working professionals that belong to different corners of the world.